scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 New Workflow Features
 ----------------------
-Managing FLASH simulations may be a tedious task for both new and experienced users.
-The flmake command line utility eases the simulation and development cycle by providing a modular tool that implements many common elements of a FLASH workflow.
+As with many predictive science codes, managing FLASH simulations may be a tedious task for both new and experienced users.
+The flmake command line utility eases the simulation burdenm and shortens the development cycle by providing a modular tool which implements many common elements of a FLASH workflow.
 Moreover, at each stage this tool captures necessary metadata about the task which it is performing.
 Thus, flmake encapsulates the following opperations:

 * setup/configuration,
 * building,